 Your Reputation Matters: When Ray Donovan shows up at an event, like him or not, everyone knows him and who he is.
 When he visits a person’s work or home, they know him, know not to fuck with him and know he means business.

-Drop the Ego: Ray doesn’t care whether you have more money than he does.
+: Ray doesn’t care whether you have more money than he does.
 He doesn’t care if you have more power.
 He just goes in, does his job and basically, minds his own damn business.
 He doesn’t speak much, so he must think a lot.
-It appears as if he thinks about solving the issue and nothing else.
+It appears as if he thinks about solving the issue

 Insults Don’t Matter: Everywhere Ray goes, people talk shit to him.
 They call him names, call his kids names, talk about his wife and he don’t give a fuck.
 He doesn’t even pay them no mind.
 He just ignores their insults, stays focused and finishes his job.
 It’s pretty amazing what you can do when you’re not distracted by caring what others think.